High blood pressure: what you need to know

 3. What are the symptoms of high blood pressure?

 High blood pressure is called the silent killer because most people with stage 1 or stage 2 hypertension have no outward symptoms at all.
 Nada.
 Not one!

 The only way high blood pressure is usually found is by regular blood pressure checks.
 Your doctor should check your blood pressure at a minimum every year at your annual visit.
 Accurate public blood pressure monitors are often found in places like pharmacies, gyms and community centers, especially in North America.
 A home monitor is also an affordable, automatic and accurate way to keep tabs on your blood pressure.

-If you check your blood pressure regularly you will know if you are trending towards higher pressures or if your lifestyle changes or medications are lowering your measurements or keeping your blood pressure in healthy ranges.
+If you check your blood pressure regularly you will know if you are trending towards higher pressures or if your lifestyle changes or medications are lowering your measurements.

 Symptoms of hypertensive crisis

-While stage 1 and stage 2 hypertension do not have outward symptoms, a hypertensive crisis can have symptoms.7 This can be any of the following:
+While stage 1 and stage 2 hypertension do not have outward symptoms, a hypertensive crisis is more likely to have symptoms (although it can still be asymptomatic).8 This can be any of the following:

 - blurry or distorted vision